 How we can help

 We receive many requests from the public about volunteering opportunities.
 Unfortunately, we cannot arrange volunteering opportunities at specific sites or give updates on where volunteering opportunities are available because these change on a daily basis.
-It is far better to contact your local community growing group by using the online map or list search function on this website to find contact details for groups who may have volunteering opportunities.
+Please use the online map or list search function on this website to find contact details for our member organisations near you who may have volunteering opportunities.

 Many of our members are dependent on volunteers for their survival and development, as they often only have a few, if any, paid staff.
-Groups are usually started by a group of volunteers from the local community and continue to encourage volunteers to take part at all levels of their organisation.
-Volunteers working on city farms and community gardens may be asked to:
+Groups are often started by a group of volunteers from the local community and continue to encourage volunteers to take part at all levels of their organisation.
+Volunteers may be asked to:

 - Look after livestock and crops